 House Speaker Paul Ryan tweeted

-North Dakota's sole member in the House of Representatives, Rep. Kevin Cramer, a Republican, pledged to fight on and slammed President Obama.
+North Dakota's sole member in the House of Representatives, Rep. Kevin Cramer, a Republican, slammed Obama.

 Opponents ready for next fight

-The decision by the Corps of Engineers would be useful in a court challenge, according to Jan Hasselman, an Earthjustice staff attorney representing the Standing Rock Sioux tribe.
+The Army's decision may be useful in a court challenge, according to Jan Hasselman, an Earthjustice staff attorney representing the Standing Rock Sioux tribe.